 Matthew 5:9 "Happy are those who work for PEACE.
 God will call them his children."
 Hebrews 12: 14 "Make every effort to live in PEACE with everyone..."

-We can show peace by -

-Following Ready to Learn, because this will enable all students to learn in a calm environment.
+We can show peace by Following Ready to Learn, because this will enable all students to learn in a respectful environment.
 Making sure that what we say to others is positive and helpful.

-Our Values in action
+Our Values in Action

-We aim to increase all students' awareness of and participation in, our Academy values.
+We aim to increase all students' awareness of and participation in our Academy Christian Values.